Mixing decorating styles in a room makes a room more interesting and attractive. Here are 7 tips for mixing style and doing it right.

-Most of us have homes that exude more than one or two styles.
+Most of us have homes that share more than one or two decor styles.
 And guess what?
 That makes our rooms and homes so much more interesting and personalized!

-Just follow these simple rules when mixing decor style that works together and look fabulous!
+Just follow these simple rules when mixing decorating style that works together and look fabulous!